- Frequency of wage payments

 - permitted by state or federal law, or

-- the employee has agreed in writing to deduction of advances or other individual items.
+- the employee has agreed in writing to deduction of advances or other specifically-cited individual items.

 Uniforms, Tools, and Other Equipment Necessary for Employment

 An employer may require an employee to purchase a required uniform and, with the written consent of the employee, may deduct the cost from the employee’s wages, provided the deduction does not cause the employee’s wage rate to drop below minimum wage.
-ND DOL FAQs
+ND Dept. of Labor and Human Rights FAQs

 Pre-hire Medical, Physical, or Drug Tests

 Whenever an employer requires an employee, or prospective employee, to take a medical examination, or furnish any medical records, as a condition of retaining or obtaining employment, the employer must bear the cost of the examination or the furnishing of the medical records.
 Medical examination includes any test for the presence of drugs or alcohol.
-North Dakota Stat.
-34-01-05
+ND Statute 34-01-05

 Notice of Wage Reduction